 This course is aligned to English Language Development Standards and is designed to meet the needs of students with limited English proficiency.
 Placement in this course is determined based on student performance on the WIDA Screener and/ or ACCESS, as well as teacher recommendation.
-This course will stress the skills of listening, understanding and speaking English taught in ELL I. Greater emphasis will be placed on reading and writing skills to enable students to function in their content areas classes as well as in the English speaking environment.
+This course will stress the skills of listening, understanding and speaking English taught in ELL I. Greater emphasis will be placed on reading and writing skills to enable students to function in their content areas classes as well as in the English-speaking environment.
 Credit earned in this course applies to the District 215 English graduation requirement.
+District 215 English graduation requirement.
+This level course is intended for newcomers and/or students at or below the developing WIDA proficiency level.